 The Karoo (both Succulent and Nama Karoo biomes) supports a high diversity of bird species that are endemic to southern Africa.
-This is due to the availability of two distinct habitat types in the karoo ie the open areas which support ground dwelling species, and the watercourses with their taller trees which support species that would normally be found in Arid Woodland.
+This is due to the availability of two distinct habitat types in the karoo ie the open areas which support ground dwelling species, and the watercourses with their taller trees which support species that would normally be found in Arid Woodland - such as the Kori Bustard.